itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 1.2.4 Confirm swing of voltage

-​	According to the phase change formula, we can determine that the refractive index *n* is a function of bias voltage, which means that we can change the refractive index of the material by adjusting the bias voltage.
+​According to the phase change formula, we can determine that the refractive index *n* is a function of bias voltage, which means that we can change the refractive index of the material by adjusting the bias voltage.
 To achieve a more precise approximation curve for n-V, we set the `vpi_vswing` parameter to specify the voltage spacing before and after the voltage transitions, allowing us to make judgments based on user-defined parameters.

 <BlockMath math="\Delta\varphi=\frac{2\pi}{\lambda}\Delta n(V)L\\=\frac{2\pi}{\lambda}\frac{dn}{dV}\Delta VL" />

-​	With the following formula, when the phase difference is pi:
+​With the following formula, when the phase difference is pi:

 <BlockMath math="\Delta V_\pi L=\frac{\Delta V}{\Delta n}\frac{\lambda}{2}" />